 So what’s the big deal about Buff?

-Besides that it was responsible for my big travel ideas, It’s just a tubular piece of material…..
+It’s just a tubular piece of material…..

 But don’t be fooled by its benign appearance.
 Buffs have a devoted following of travel freaks, adventure nuts and all people backpackery.

 Once you’ve been wooed by its soft microfibres you’ll be sucked in by its breathable, moisture wicking and thermal properties which make it cool in hot weather and warm in cool weather.

 I wore mine as a bandana in the Amazon to keep the crawlies out of my hair.
 I turned it into an emergency beanie to keep my head warm when I got caught out by the weather on a day hike in the lake district, UK, and it became a face mask in Patagonia when the famous winds whipped up a howling dust storm through the Straight of Magellan.

 Nowadays, whether I’m up a mountain or down at the local shops, I always have a Buff from my growing collection handy - usually wrapped around my wrist like an adult version of a comfort blanket.